This post may contain affiliate links. Please read my disclosure policy.

 - Prepare your grill or barbeque as you normally would to cook chicken, or according to the directions that came with it.

 - Put the cooked wings in a clean bowl, large enough to hold them all, and pour over the sauce mixture.
-Stir to coat all of the wings and serve with some celery stalks and bleu cheese dressing for dipping.
+Stir to coat all of the wings and serve with some celery sticks and bleu cheese dressing for dipping.

 Oh, yeah, these sound amazing!
 And I love that they’re not deep fried 🙂